Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 best practice to allow any native container inputs to be allocated with `Allocator.Temp`.

-At this point, we now have the code in place to receive a blob request, and set up a special `blobBakingEntity` to hold our filtered inputs.
+At this point, we now have the code in place to receive a blob request, and have set up a special `blobBakingEntity` to hold our filtered inputs.
 Now we need to actually generate our blob asset inside a baking system.
 Every `blobBakingEntity` that passes the filter will have the following component added where you should store your generated blob asset: